kanzitelli/rn-navio/README.md

 ## Navigation

-Navio provides a colleciton of actions to perform navigation with the app.
-Most of the methods are similar to ones from [React Navigation](https://github.com/react-navigation/react-navigation).
+Navio provides a colleciton of actions to perform navigation within the app.

 ### Common

+#### `navio.N`

+Current navigation instance (from React Navigation).
+You can perform any of [these actions](https://reactnavigation.org/docs/navigation-actions).

 #### `navio.push(name, params?)`